dannsam/xenko-docs/manual/input/mouse.md

 | [IsMouseButtonPressed (MouseButton)](xref="SiliconStudio.Xenko.Input.InputManager.IsMouseButtonPressed.SiliconStudio.Xenko.Input.MouseButton") | Checks if a specified mouse button was pressed in the last update. |
 | [IsMouseButtonReleased (MouseButton)](xref="SiliconStudio.Xenko.Input.InputManager.IsMouseButtonReleased.SiliconStudio.Xenko.Input.MouseButton") | Checks if a specified mouse button was released in the last update. |

+###Mouse Delta

+Use [MouseDelta](xref="SiliconStudio.Xenko.Input.InputManager.MouseDelta") to get the change in mouse position since the last update.
+Use it to analyze mouse movement speed and direction.

+[MouseDelta](xref="SiliconStudio.Xenko.Input.InputManager.MouseDelta") also uses **normalized coordinates**.

 ###Mouse Wheel Delta

 You can use mouse wheel to control various actions in a game.